OnstakInc/tetration-splunk-kafka/labguide/admin/README.md

 Following is the information about the REST API.

-i.	name: Connector name.
+i.	`name`  Connector name.
 A consumer group with this name will be created with tasks to be distributed evenly across the connector cluster nodes.

-ii.	connector.class: The Java class used to perform connector jobs.
+ii.	`connector.class`  The Java class used to perform connector jobs.
 Keep the default unless you modify the connector.

-iii.	tasks.max: The number of tasks generated to handle data collection jobs in parallel.
+iii.	`tasks.max`  The number of tasks generated to handle data collection jobs in parallel.
 The tasks will be spread evenly across all Splunk Kafka Connector nodes.

 iv.	topics: Comma separated list of Kafka topics for Splunk to consume.

-v.	splunk.hec.uri: Splunk HEC URIs.
+v.	`splunk.hec.uri`  Splunk HEC URIs.
 Either a comma separated list of the FQDNs or IPs of all Splunk indexers, or a load balancer.
 If using the former, the connector will load balance to indexers using round robin vi.	splunk.hec.token: Splunk HTTP Event Collector token.

-vii.	splunk.hec.ack.enabled: Valid settings are true or false.
+vii.	`splunk.hec.ack.enabled`  Valid settings are true or false.
 When set to true the Splunk Kafka Connector will poll event ACKs for POST events before check-pointing the Kafka offsets.
 This is used to prevent data loss, as this setting implements guaranteed delivery.

-viii.	splunk.hec.raw: Set to true in order for Splunk software to ingest data using the the /raw HEC endpoint. false will use the /event endpoint.
+viii.	`splunk.hec.raw`  Set to true in order for Splunk software to ingest data using the the /raw HEC endpoint. false will use the /event endpoint.

-ix.	splunk.hec.json.event.enrichment: Only applicable to /event HEC endpoint.
+ix.	`splunk.hec.json.event.enrichment`  Only applicable to /event HEC endpoint.
 This setting is used to enrich raw data with extra metadata fields.
 It contains a comma separated list of key value pairs.
 The configured enrichment metadata will be indexed along with raw event data by Splunk software.
 Note: Data enrichment for /event HEC endpoint is only available in Splunk Enterprise 6.5 and above.

-x.	splunk.hec.track.data: Valid settings are true or false.
+x.	`splunk.hec.track.data`  Valid settings are true or false.
 When set to true, data loss and data injection latency metadata will be indexed along with raw data

 ---